Black Mold Removal in Layton & Davis County, UT

 Post-Remediation Clearance Verification

 After the containment is removed and the area has been allowed to equilibrate, we conduct air sampling to verify that spore counts have returned to levels consistent with normal outdoor baseline air.
 For Stachybotrys jobs, we also take surface swab samples from adjacent areas to confirm that containment was effective.
-Results are documented in a written clearance report that can be provided to your insurance carrier, lender, real estate agent, or physician.
+Structural drying documentation is included in the written clearance report that can be provided to your insurance carrier, lender, real estate agent, or physician.

 If clearance is not achieved on the first round of testing, we address the deficiency — typically inadequate containment or an uncorrected moisture source — and re-test before closing the project.